linode/docs/docs/development/bash/bash1/index.md

 {{< note >}}
 You will need to give all bash scripts of this guide the execute file permission in order to be able to execute them as regular UNIX commands.
+For more information on file permissions, see our [Linux Users and Groups Guide](/docs/tools-reference/linux-users-and-groups/).
 {{< /note >}}

 Executing `hello_world.sh` will generate the following output: